Jawaharlal Nehru: Key cabinet members and associates

 Nehru served as the prime minister for eighteen years, first as interim prime minister during 1946–1947 during the last year of the British Raj and then as prime minister of independent India from 15 August 1947 to 27 May 1964.

+V. K. Krishna Menon (1896–1974) was a close associate of Nehru, and was described as the second most powerful man in India during Nehru's tenure as prime minister.
+From the inception of Nehru's prime ministry, Menon carefully selected Lord Mountbatten as the only suitable candidate and presented him as such to Labour through Sir Stafford Cripps and Clement Attlee, who promptly appointed him the last Viceroy.
+The early governance and partition ultimately reduced to Mountbatten, Nehru, Menon, V.P.
+Menon, Sardar Patel, and an adamant Jinnah.
+Under Nehru, he served as India's high commissioner to the UK, ambassador to Ireland, ambassador-at-large and plenipotentiary, UN ambassador, minister without portfolio, de facto Foreign minister, and Union minister of defence.
+He was significantly involved in the annexation of Goa.
+He resigned after the debacle of the 1962 China War but remain a close friend of Nehru.

 B. R. Ambedkar, the law minister in the interim cabinet, also chaired the Constitution Drafting Committee.

 Vallabhbhai Patel served as home minister in the interim government.
 He was instrumental in getting the Congress party working committee to vote for partition.
-He is also credited with integrating peacefully most of the princely states of India.
+He is also credited with integrating many princely states of India.
 Patel was a long-time comrade to Nehru but died in 1950, leaving Nehru as the unchallenged leader of India until his own death in 1964.

+Syama Prasad Mukherjee served as the first Minister for Industry and Supply in the first ministry of Nehru.
+After resigning from the cabinet, he founded the Bharatiya Jana Sangh in 1951, the forerunner of the Bharatiya Janata Party.

 Maulana Azad was the First Minister of Education in the Indian government Minister of Human Resource Development (until 25 September 1958, Ministry of Education).
 His contribution to establishing the education foundation in India is recognised by celebrating his birthday as National Education Day across India.

-Jagjivan Ram became the youngest minister in Nehru's Interim government of India, a labour minister and also a member of the Constituent Assembly of India, where, as a member of the dalit caste, he ensured that social justice was enshrined in the Constitution.
+Jagjivan Ram became the youngest minister in Nehru's Interim Government of India, a labour minister and also a member of the Constituent Assembly of India, where, as a member of the Dalit caste, he ensured that social justice was enshrined in the Constitution.
 He went on to serve as a minister with various portfolios during Nehru's tenure and in Shastri and Indira Gandhi governments.